chenhengwei1999/ISSPA/docs/source/index.rst

 - :doc:`/components/chassis` - Descibes what ISSPA's vehicle chassis is, and how to get vehicle's state.

-- :doc:`/components/sensors` - Describe the sensors used by ISSPA, e.g., camera, lidar.
+- :doc:`/components/sensors` - Describe the sensors used by ISSPA, e.g., camera, lidar, imu.

 - :doc:`/components/mapping` - The dominant algorithm for mapping, the baseline algorithm, is introduced.

 - :doc:`/components/navigation` - Navigation frameworks and classical planning algorithms are presented.

-- :doc:`/components/detection` - Introduction to target detection tasks, and common baseline algorithms such as yolov5.
+- :doc:`/components/detection` - Introduction to object detection tasks, and common baseline algorithms such as yolov5.

-- :doc:`/components/segmentation` - Introduction to target segmentation tasks, and common baseline algorithms such as LSS.
+- :doc:`/components/segmentation` - Introduction to instance segmentation tasks, and common baseline algorithms such as LSS.

 ISSPA APPENDIX